awsdocs/amazon-redshift-management-guide/doc_source/connecting-using-workbench.md

 ## Install SQL Workbench/J<a name="set-up-sqlworkbench"></a>

- The *Amazon Redshift Getting Started* uses SQL Workbench/J\.
+ The *Amazon Redshift Getting Started Guide* uses SQL Workbench/J\.
 In this section, we explain in detail how to connect to your cluster by using SQL Workbench/J\. <a name="how-to-set-up-sqlworkbench"></a>

 **To install SQL Workbench/J**